Sofia Is For Foodies! The Best Restaurants in Sofia, Bulgaria

 What’s the cover or bread charge on my bill?

 Some spots add a small cover charge for bread or olives — usually a few BGN per person.
 It should be printed on the menu.
-If you don’t want the bread, decline it when you’re seated.
+If the bread isn’t wanted, decline it when seated.

 Have you been to Sofia?
 Do you have any recommendations to add to the list?